-You can also add a space which you mark as bold.
+You can also add a space which you format as bold.

-With these changes, all emails sent from your iPhone that include this signature will be sent in HTML.
+With these change, all emails sent from your iPhone that include this signature will be sent in HTML.

-Tap the > arrow and then select the B/U button.
+Select the space and then select the B/U button.

 Make the text bold or italic and then tap Mail (top left) to save the settings.